rasg-affiliates/21cmSense/joss-paper/paper.md

 # Summary

+The 21cm line of neutral hydrogen is a powerful probe of the high-redshift universe (Cosmic Dawn and the Epoch of Reionization), with an unprecedented potential to inform us about key processes of early galaxy formation, the first stars and even cosmology and structure formation [@Liu2020], via intensity mapping.
-The 21cm line of neutral hydrogen is a powerful probe of the high-redshift universe, and is the subject of a number of current and upcoming low-frequency radio experiments, including the MWA [@mwa], LOFAR [@lofar], HERA [@hera] and the SKA [@Pritchard2015].
+It is the subject of a number of current and upcoming low-frequency radio experiments, including the MWA [@mwa], LOFAR [@lofar], HERA [@hera] and the SKA [@Pritchard2015], which complement the detailed information concerning the brightest sources in these early epochs from powerful optical and near-infrared telescopes such as the JWST [@jwst].

 21cmSense is a Python package that provides a modular framework for calculating the sensitivity of these experiments, in order to enhance the process of their design.
 This paper presents version v2.0.0 of 21cmSense, which has been re-written from the ground up